Betadine Sore Throat Gargle (Povidone-Iodine)

 Who Should Not Take Betadine Sore Throat Gargle

-Do not use if you are allergic to povidone or any ingredients; have severe sore throat with fever, headache, nausea or vomiting; have sore throat persisting more than 2 days; have hypersensitivity to povidone iodine, iodine, or polyvinylpyrrolidone; have thyroid disease including goiter, thyroid nodules, or other thyroid diseases; are pregnant or breastfeeding; or for children 6 years and under.
-Do not use for 4 weeks prior to cancer treatment of the thyroid.
+Do not use if you are allergic to povidone or any ingredients; have severe sore throat with fever, headache, nausea, vomiting, or sore throat persisting over 2 days; have hypersensitivity to povidone iodine, iodine, or polyvinylpyrrolidone; have thyroid disease including goiter, thyroid nodules, or other thyroid diseases (especially elderly patients); are pregnant or breastfeeding; or for children 6 years and under.
+Should not be used for 4 weeks prior to cancer treatment of the thyroid.

 Medical Conditions to Discuss

-Check with your doctor if you have any other medical conditions, take medicines for other conditions, or currently have or have ever had kidney problems as this product may cause toxic levels of iodine to be absorbed into your blood.
+Check with your doctor if you have any other medical conditions, take any medicines for other conditions, or currently have or have ever had a kidney problem as this product may cause toxic levels of iodine to be absorbed into your blood.

 Pregnancy and Breastfeeding

-Thyroid Patients: Especially important for elderly patients – those with thyroid disease may be at risk of developing hyperthyroidism from large amounts of iodine
+Thyroid patients: Patients with thyroid disease, especially elderly patients, may be at risk of developing hyperthyroidism from large amounts of iodine

 Drug Interactions